Established May 24, 2011

 - Work strategically and collaboratively to advance diversity for the Northwestern McGaw Center for Graduate Medical Education through outreach and other avenues.

 - Provide career development and networking opportunities aimed at addressing underrepresentation across specialties locally and nationally.

 - Support each other and current medical students through mentoring and partnership.
 Work to foster an environment where all trainees can thrive.

-NMURFF meets every other month.
+NMURFF meets quarterly.
 The first 15–30 minutes is business followed by a presentation, activity, or speaker.
 August through December meetings will be held in Feinberg Pavilion Room 2-715.

 To join NMURFF please email the leadership for additional information.

 Quentin Youmans, MD